 Yet reparations offer an alluring vision: via a concrete but also symbolic national gesture, we could take a major step toward healing wounds, overcoming the past, and moving together into the future.
 They could counteract the negativity of partisan politics and lead to a happier multiethnic and multiracial society.
 So we need to think through how to bring Americans to comprehend and support a plan for reparations that will help us flourish as a united people.

-Fortunately, a related issue affords us a precious opportunity to shape reparations to ensure fairness while moving us toward overcoming the past: the well-intentioned but predictable divisive Affirmative Action program.
+Fortunately, a related issue affords us an excellent opportunity to shape reparations to ensure fairness while moving us toward overcoming the past: the well-intentioned but predictably divisive Affirmative Action program.
 Whatever the successes of AA, to many Americans it constitutes flagrant, government-enforced favoritism toward minorities.
 Others condemn it for effectively stigmatizing not just beneficiaries but also all members of their minority groups, above all African Americans.
 AA teaches people to think in terms of groups, to adopt a quota mentality that exacerbates antagonisms between groups.
 Demagogues use it to whip up resentment against African-Americans.

 Luckily for us, a fitting solution is within our grasp: set a 20-year term for implementing a reparations program, and terminate AA.
 Here are some guidelines.